Molochnikov/FateHack/README.md

 [Arduboy homemade package](https://github.com/MrBlinky/Arduboy-homemade-package)
 -->
 # Roguelike library documentation:
 Library uses dynamic memory allocation and parametric polymorphism principles.
-There is no memory for smart pointers implementation so don't forget to `delete` objects when you don't need them anymore like this:
+There is no memory for smart pointers implementation so don't forget to `delete` objects if you don't need them anymore.
+Like this:
 ```
 Class *c = Class::exemplar.make(object_template);
+...some code...
 delete c;
 c = 0;
 ```